FlorianWilk/SpotMicroAI/Kinematics/README.md

   but does not rotate with the Leg (L2,L3).
 Since we are completely recreating the calculations, i decided to go with L1-L4 instead of L1,L1b,L2,L3.
 - the "Foot"-joint is shifted by ~1cm to "the front" (pictures will follow).

-So, lets reconstruct the calculations used in this cool Paper above.
-Let's focus on the IK-Part.

 ## Leg IK